 Note: I don't smoke, don't want to be around smoke.
 If you're courteous about your habit and it's not a constant thing, I can deal if you can.
 And if you haven't the patience or interest to read this profile, then you're not a man I'd be interested in.
 Also, sorry if this sounds demanding, but I am sick to death of beards, especially gray beards.
 They make men look old, ungroomed, primitive, and imply that you could care less if kissing you feels like a close encounter with sandpaper and a wire brush.
 (Yes, I know I'm blunt... :)

-I'm an easy-going lady with strong opinions you don't have to share, as long as you respect my right to them.
+I'm a mostly easy-going, liberal lady with strong opinions you don't have to share, as long as you respect my right to them.
 (Well, actually, you *do* have to care about animals and the planet or I won't be able to be civil to you, but other stuff is generally not my concern...)

 Aside from that, I'm bright, lively, have a good sense of humor and a tolerant attitude about any lifestyle that doesn't hurt anyone.
 I'm not conventional, not religious, not Southern (California transplant), and believe in being who I am without apology.
 I'm open to some degree of change, but at this age, I'm also pretty sure about who and what I am and what I value.
-I'm kind, honest, and extremely straightforward.
-Under a laid-back exterior, I'm somewhat sensual, open-minded, a bit eccentric; I enjoyed role-playing at Renaissance Faires, but in real life, I won't pretend to fit in just to make other people feel complacent.
+I'm kind, honest, easy to talk to and straightforward.
+I enjoyed role-playing at Renaissance Faires, but in real life, I won't pretend to fit in just to make other people feel complacent.
 I'm a very nice person, but I'm also a rebel and I stand up for what I think and feel.